Nawaz Sharif: Wealth

 The personal residence of the Sharif family, Raiwind Palace, is located in Jati Umra, Raiwind, on the outskirts of Lahore.
 He also has a residence in Jeddah, Saudi Arabia, known as the Sharif Villa, where he lived during his years in exile.
-His elder son, Hussain Nawaz, is a businessman based in Saudi Arabia and currently resides in Jeddah.
-His younger son, Hassan Nawaz, is also a businessman and lives in London.

-Nawaz underwent open heart surgery in May 2016 in London.
-It was his second open-heart operation.
-His deteriorating health forced him to undergo an open heart surgery only three days before the presentation of the country's annual budget.
-Many opposition leaders and the legal fraternity, including former Chief Justice Iftikhar Muhammad Chaudhry, raised questions about a possible constitutional crisis in Pakistan.
-Chaudhry called for electing a new interim prime minister to avoid the crisis.

 Public image

 Jon Boone wrote in The Guardian in 2013, that following his attempts to enact Sharia Law in the late 1990s, Nawaz had adopted a more centrist position by seeking diplomatic and trade relations with India which encouraged support from left-leaning Pakistanis.
 In another column, The Guardian described Nawaz's first two terms in the 1990s as authoritarian and clouded by allegations of corruption, but that "old foes and longstanding friends say Nawaz is a changed man" from when he originally entered politics "to defend family [business] interests".

 Tim Craig, writing in March 2016 for The Washington Post, described Nawaz's move away from social conservatism as "traced to Sharif's ambitious economic agenda, the influence his 42-year-old daughter has over him, and his awareness that Pakistan remains the butt of jokes".
 Afrasiab Khattak summarized the shift by stating "[Nawaz] knows extremism is not good for business".
 Nawaz's advisor Miftah Ismail described him as "a very religious guy", adding however "he is perfectly okay with other people not being religious".
-Writing for The Express Tribune in 2016, Fahd Hussain stated that Nawaz will likely will face "blowback from its natural allies among the clergy", adding that with "the bulk of the Punjab conservative voter[s] [remaining] in the Nawaz camp", that Nawazis eyeing the "liberal, progressive, left-of-centre voters".
+Writing for The Express Tribune in 2016, Fahd Hussain stated that Nawaz will likely will face "blowback from its natural allies among the clergy", adding that with "the bulk of the Punjab conservative voter[s] [remaining] in the Nawaz camp", that Nawaz is eyeing the "liberal, progressive, left-of-centre voters".